The Coup Nobody Saw Coming — Modern Paraphrase | fresh.bible

-This is one of the most gut-wrenching chapters in story.
+This is the chapter where world falls apart.
 His own son — the one he loved, the one he welcomed back, the one he should have disciplined years ago — turns on him.
-And Absalom doesn't do it with a sudden explosion.
+And doesn't do it with a sudden explosion.
 He does it slowly, deliberately, and brilliantly.
-Four years of quiet manipulation, one devastating move, and suddenly the greatest king Israel has ever known is running for his life.
+Four years of quiet manipulation, one devastating move, and suddenly the greatest king has ever known is running for his life.

 Then came the real strategy.
 Every morning, Absalom would station himself at the city gate — the place where people came to bring their disputes before the king.
 And he'd intercept them: